-The OSSWA Board will have the power to disburse funds for promoting and developing School Social Work in the state of Oregon.
+The leadership of OSSWA will have the power to disburse funds for promoting and developing School Social Work in the state of Oregon.
 In the event that OSSWA is dissolved, all available funds will be disbursed for the promoting and development of School Social Work to a non-profit fund, foundation, or corporation, which has established its tax exempt status under Section 501 (c)(3) of the Internal Revenue Code.

 Rights of Members